WilliamTjonndal/IT3212/assignment3/Group 25.md

 **AdaBoost models** build ensembles sequentially, reweighting misclassified samples so that later learners focus on harder cases.
 Using Logistic Regression and Decision Trees as weak learners, AdaBoost reduces bias by combining their weighted predictions.

-The *modified pipeline* handles missing values with a median-based `SimpleImputer`, integrates preprocessing directly with model training, and tunes hyperparameters using `GridSearchCV` over settings such as learning rate, number of estimators, and sampling ratios.
-Each ensemble is refitted with optimal parameters and evaluated using accuracy and balanced accuracy on the test set.

 <div style="display: flex;">
   <figure style="text-align: center; margin: 25 5px 25 0;">
     <img src="img/confusion_matrix_bagging_dt.png" width="500"/>